Our Devotion to Enriching Lives

 A Greater Purpose

-With an 80-year history, Miami Jewish Health has been built with a focus on tomorrow, providing access to the latest research trials, offering a comprehensive line of health services, new facilities and programs, and employing an innovative care model centered on empathy.
+With an 80-year history, Miami Jewish Health has been built with a focus on tomorrow, providing access to the latest research trials, offering a comprehensive line of health services, living facilities and programs, and employing an innovative care model centered on empathy.

 But our purpose extends far beyond the tasks we perform.
 We are here to have a positive impact on someone’s life and to become better as professionals and people.
 We count on each other’s skills and compassion, celebrate achievements and offer peace of mind in the face of challenges.
-We are empathic caregivers, advocates and partners who champion the healthy aging and life goals of our residents and clients.
+We are empathic caregivers, advocates and partners who champion the healthy aging and life goals of our patients, residents and participants.

 We stand for health and for a life lived to its fullest.